Nicole-Schwarz/Nicole-Schwarz/README.md

 ## List

 - looking forward to get to know new people
-- excited to learn new interesting new things
+- excited to learn programming languages